1. Jainism was founded by__________.

 Explanation: It emphasizes that truth is relative and has many aspects.

-56. The doctrine of Anekantavada in Jainism emphasizes:
+56. The doctrine of Anekantavada in Jainism emphasizes__________.

 A) Only one truth